 When Can I Submit the Application?

 Submitting the application file at the right time is crucial for a positive outcome on your France Tourist Visa application.
-According to the France tourist visa rules the earliest that you can make the application is three months before your booked flight to France.
+According to the France tourist visa rules the earliest that you can make the application is six months before your booked flight to France.

 On the other hand, the latest you can do so is two weeks before the date of your intended trip.